atul-atul/atul-atul.github.io/docs/_posts/2023-11-08-recommended-books-for-programmers.md

     A good language and a good book.
 Similarly I would recommend **Joe Armstrong's Programming Erlang** though I did not finish it.
 But the concepts are invaluable.

 29. UML Distilled by Fowler
-    This is another of those old books about extinct topic.
+    This is another of those old books about an extinct topic.
 And another book by Fowler on this list.
 But quite good.

 31. **Release It** by Nygard
     This is where- even though I say it myself- this post gets better than thousands of other similar post on the net.
-This has been the best architecture and programming book I have read in maybe a decade.
+This book has been the best architecture and programming book I have read in maybe a decade.
 I should have read it much earlier.
 Primary goal is to write recovery oriented systems.
-It talks about stability patters/ anti-patterns, etc. If you haven't been following similar patterns in your systems, it will make you lose sleep.
+It talks about stability patterns/ anti-patterns, etc. If you haven't been following similar patterns in your systems, it will make you lose sleep.

 33. **The Art Of Unix Programming** by ESR
-    This is where you learn the principles.
-Write small programs which do one thing and do it well and interact well with other programs, etc.
+    This is where you learn the principles like: Write small programs which do one thing and do it well and interact well with other programs, etc.

 35. **OO Analysis and Design By Grady Booch**
     What is abstraction?
 What is encapsulation?
 Learn OO concepts from the masters.